-So, if you’re ready to consider some larger bodies of water for your home fishkeeping hobby or you’re just curious about redtail catfish care, you’ll find pretty much all you need to know – in a nutshell – below.
+So, if you’re ready to consider some larger bodies of water for your home fishkeeping hobby or you’re just curious about redtail catfish care (similar to pictus catfish), you’ll find pretty much all you need to know – in a nutshell – below.

 Quick Intro to Redtail Catfish

 |Common Names||South American redtail, banana catfish, flat-nose catfish, antenna catfish, RTC|

 |Care Level||Difficult – due to size and tank requirements|